jacebenson/cedar/docs/docs/seo-head.md

 Often we want to set more than just the title and description of the page – most commonly [OpenGraph](https://ogp.me/) headers.

-Redwood provides a convenience component `<Metadata>` to help you create most of these `<meta>` tags for you with a more concise syntax.
+Cedar provides a convenience component `<Metadata>` to help you create most of these `<meta>` tags for you with a more concise syntax.
 But, you can also pass children and define any custom content that you want.

 Here's an example setting some common meta, including a page title, description, `og:image` and an `http-equiv`: